Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Mount Machhapuchhre Seen during Mardi Himal Trek

 Besides these two seasons, we generally do not recommend trekking during summer and winter.
 Summer brings monsoons together, meaning you will encounter heavy rainfall, making the trail slippery.
-As for winter, you will face heavy snowfall, making trails steep.
+As for winter, you will face heavy snowfall, making the trails steep.
 Also, extremely low temperatures may not be favorable for every individual.
 However, you can also consider trekking during these seasons with proper preparations, as you will get lush greenery during summer and white snow-covered landscapes during winter.

 Here is a table showing the best time for the Mardi Himal Trek, including daytime and nighttime temperatures for each season: